FFT-based Dynamic Subspace Selection for Low-Rank Adaptive Optimization of Large Language Models: Introduction

-\item We propose a standalone optimizer that uses the DCT projection and optionally adds quantized error feedback for the projection error, rotates the momentum buffers such that new low-rank gradients are correctly incorporated and allows changing the low-rank subspace every step.
+\item We propose two standalone optimizers that use the DCT-based dynamic column selection approach: \begin{enumerate} \item \textbf{Trion} (Section~\ref{section:trion}), which improves Dion by replacing the Power-Iteration with our DCT-based dynamic column selection approach to compute a low-rank representation of the momentum buffer, followed by orthogonalization via Newton-Schulz iteration.
+We provide a DDP-compatible implementation that communicates orthogonal, low-rank momentum across devices and compute the final layer updates locally using the projection matrix obtained from DCT.
+To the best of our knowledge, we are the first ones to reduce the complexity of Newton-Schulz using a low-rank approximation of momentum. \item \textbf{DCT-AdamW} (Section~\ref{section:dct-adamw}), which replaces the SVD-based low-rank projections and optionally adds quantized error feedback for the projection error.
+Further, DCT-AdamW rotates the momentum buffers such that new low-rank gradients are correctly incorporated, and thus allows changing the low-rank subspace every step. \end{enumerate} \end{itemize}